Crumb Top Baking

 Can these almond flour vanilla cupcakes be made into a cake?

-I haven’t tried using this cupcake recipe to make a cake, but if you’re looking for an almond flour cake recipe, you can try this lemon almond flour cake.
+I haven't tried using this cupcake recipe to make a cake, but if you're looking for an almond flour cake recipe, I have many on my website including this almond flour orange cake and this almond flour lemon raspberry crumb cake.

 Do you need to weigh your almond flour for these cupcakes?